Catherine of Bosnia (princess): Uncertain fate

-The fate of Sigismund following the fall of Bosnia is relatively well-known – he embraced Islam, becoming known as Ishak Bey the King's Son, and built a career as a high-ranking Ottoman statesman.
+The fate of Sigismund following the fall of Bosnia is relatively well-known – he converted to Islam, becoming known as Ishak Bey the King's Son, and built a career as a high-ranking Ottoman statesman.
 Very little is known about Catherine, however, besides the fact that she too became Muslim.
 The siblings' conversion, as well as Ottoman education, may have been instigated by their uncle, Hersekzade Ahmed Pasha, a half-brother of their mother who had also converted and attained highest-ranking posts in the Ottoman Empire.
 According to a hypothesis of the Serbian historian Gligorije Elezović, the guardianship of the princess was entrusted to Isa-Beg Isaković, the sanjakbey of Skopje who may have been her maternal granduncle, in whose household she converted.

 In Rome, Queen Catherine worked to have Sigismund and Catherine "released from Turkish captivity".
 In 1470, she mentioned her daughter as being 10 years old, but this probably meant that the princess was 10 at the time of her capture.
 Four years later, Queen Catherine travelled to the Ottoman border to negotiate a ransom, likely with her Muslim half-brother as proxy, but failed.
 Shortly before her death in 1478, the Queen devised a will in which she named Catherine the heir to the Bosnian throne, in case she returned to Christianity and her brother did not.

 Elezović surmised that Catherine changed her name upon conversion from Catholicism, married and spent the rest of her life in Skopje.
 His identification of Catherine as the person buried under the Kral Kızı Türbe, a 15th-century mausoleum in a Muslim cemetery in Skopje, is widely accepted.
 The name of the türbe – "the King's Daughter's" (Kîrâl Kîzî) – strongly suggests that it contained the remains of an Islamized princess.
 Catherine was determined to be the likeliest.
 It is thus possible that Catherine remained unmarried, since a married Muslim woman at the time would have been buried under her husband's name.
 Elezović, however, noted that a Muslim aristocrat family from Tetovo claimed descent from a certain "Kuturman" from Skopje, which he associated with the name of the Kotromanić dynasty.